flyingmachine/brave-clojure-web/content/concurrency.md

 2. If the two differ, make the entire transaction retry
 3. Otherwise commit the altered ref state

-Whereas `commute` behaves like this:
+`commute`, on the other hand, behaves like this:

 1. Reach outside the transaction and read the ref's current state.
 1. Run the commute function *again* using the current state